MauriceRohr/ar_nav/README.md

 # ar_nav
-A ROS package offering an autonomous flight including waypoint navigation with a Crazyflie 2.0 quadcopter using ArUco markers
+A ROS package offering autonomous flight for a Crazyflie 2.0 quadcopter using ArUco markers.
+Only a small wireless camera ([runcam](http://www.runcam.com/) or similar) has to be attached to the bottom of the quadcopter and no external localization system is then needed for autonomous flight.

-The system obtains an image from a wireless camera attached to the Crazyflie 2.0, the image is deinterlaced and processed to improve its quality and the distortion is removed.
-Once the image is ready, the ar_sys package is used for Aruco marker detection and the relative 3D pose of the Crazyflie to the marker is estimated and published.
+The image obtained from the camera attached to bottom of the Crazyflie 2.0 is deinterlaced, processed to improve its quality and rectified.
+Then the ar_sys package is used for Aruco marker detection and the relative 3D pose of the Crazyflie to the marker is estimated and published.

 The target and current pose are then sent to the crazyflie_ros package were the PID control of the quadcopter is implemented and the control signals are sent to the hardware platform.